Chiang-Andy/CS-219-Project-1/README.md

 # Note:
 The txt file given for the project has been renamed 'hex.txt'.
 As such, input the filename 'hex.txt'.

 Modify bitwise values to calculate different values with varying operators.
-Current values used for all new operator is 0xAAA5555   0x555AAAA.
+Current values used for all new operators is 0xAAA5555   0x555AAAA.

 Source and Header files were created for ease of access and for future improvement on code.